jacoblockard99/AACalculator/README.md

 ### Unit Types

 Most fundamental to the application is the concept of an army unit type.
 A type of army unit is represented by the `UnitType` class.
 Every `UnitType` has a name, plural name, aliases, category (`UnitCategory.Air`, `UnitCategory.Land`, or `UnitCategory.Naval`), offensive score, defensive score, deployment cost, and number of extra lives.
 Each unit type is held in a `public static readonly` member of `UnitType`.
-All constructed unit type are stored in the static `UnitType.Values`. `UnitType` has the capability to find a unit type given its name, plural name, or one of its aliases (`.Find()`).
+All constructed unit types are stored in the static `UnitType.Values`. `UnitType` has the capability to find a unit type given its name, plural name, or one of its aliases (`.Find()`).

 ### Armies